 The answer is NO... nobody can, because (even after ten years and half a billion dollars spent) the dev-team or Chris himself haven't homed in on what the game actually is.

 Is it a mainstream game or a niche game?

 Is it a kids game or an adult game?

 Is it a first-person game or a third-person game

 Is it even a serious space sim or more of a pew-pew arcade experience?

-You'll notice I've opted for a centre-screen UI-free hand-driven player experience... all currently missing from the most recent release, after ten years of development.
+Deciding for the backer gives him confidence that you at least know where you're pitching your game.
+You'll notice in the graphic above, I've opted for a centre-screen UI-free hand-driven player experience... all currently missing from the most recent release, after ten years of development.